mazon1/Web-Scraping/index.md

 The objective of this project was to get as many Docker Campaign Images as possible and to classify them using various labels.

-"Holiday" - for Campaign pictures run during holidays
+# "Holiday" - for Campaign pictures run during holidays

-"Dockers Campaign" - For Campaign pictures that had the dockers logo on it
+# "Dockers Campaign" - For Campaign pictures that had the dockers logo on it

-"Dockers" - This keyword clearly wasn't very descriptive as it picked lots of images of ships in docks.
+# "Dockers" - This keyword clearly wasn't very descriptive as it picked lots of images of ships in docks.

-Code
+## Code

+# Install Fastbook
-#Install Fastbook - this requires access to your google drive
+This requires access to your google drive

 !pip install -Uqq fastbook